mil3na/mil3na.github.io/cv.md

 ## Summary

-Full Stack Engineer with 6+ years’ experience building scalable web applications using JavaScript, TypeScript, React, and Node.js.
-Proven success in remote, cross-functional, and startup-like teams.
-Open-source contributor with an ownership mindset, skilled in code review, CI/CD, and A/B testing.
-Strong communicator focused on user experience, product impact, and continuous improvement.
-Background in community building and engagement.
+FullStack Web Engineer with over 6 years of experience architecting and delivering scalable web applications using JavaScript, TypeScript, React, and Node.js.
+Consistently excel in remote, cross-functional, and fast-paced startup and enterprise environments.
+Demonstrated track record as an open source contributor with a strong ownership mindset, excelling in code review, CI/CD, and A/B testing.
+Recognized for clear communication, a relentless focus on user experience and product impact, and a commitment to continuous improvement.

 ---